Sahih al-Bukhari

+Al-Bukhari organized the book mostly in the Hijaz at the Sacred Mosque of Mecca and the Prophet's Mosque of Medina and completed the work in Bukhara around 846 (232 AH).
+The work was examined by his teachers Ahmad ibn Hanbal, Ali ibn al-Madini, Yahya ibn Ma'in and others.

 Content

 Sources differ on the exact number of hadiths in Sahih al-Bukhari, with definitions of hadith varying from a prophetic tradition or sunnah, or a narration of that tradition.
 Experts have estimated the number of full-isnad narrations in the Sahih at 7,563, with the number reducing to around 2,600 without considerations to repetitions or different versions of the same hadith.
 Bukhari chose these narrations from a collection of 600,000 narrations he had collected over 16 years.
 The narrations are distributed across 97 chapters covering fiqh (Islamic jurisprudence), among other subjects.
 Each chapter contains references to relevant verses from the Quran.
 It provides proper Islamic guidance in almost all aspects of Muslim life such as the method of performing prayers and other actions of worship directly from Muhammad.

 Development

 Collection

 It is reported that Bukhari traveled widely throughout the Abbasid Caliphate from the age of 16.
 Bukhari found the earlier hadith collections including both ṣaḥīḥ (authentic, sound) and hasan narrations.
 He also found that many of them included daʻīf (weak) narrations.
 This aroused his interest in compiling hadith whose authenticity was beyond doubt.

 What further strengthened his resolve was something his teacher and contemporary hadith scholar Ishaq Ibn Rahwayh had told him.
 Bukhari narrates, "We were with Ishaq Ibn Rahwayh who said, "If only you would compile a book of only authentic narrations of the Prophet."
 This suggestion remained in my heart so I began compiling the Sahih."
 Bukhari also said, "I saw the Prophet in a dream and it was as if I was standing in front of him.
 In my hand was a fan with which I was protecting him.
-I asked some dream interpreters, who said to me, 'You will protect him from lies.'
+I asked some dream interpreters, who said to me, 'You will protect him from lies'.
 This is what compelled me to produce the Sahih."

 Bukhari imposed four conditions the narrators of a hadith must meet, in order for the narration to be included in his Sahih: